-Please note that these policies are still being developed and are subject to change according to evolving conditions.
+Please note that these policies are subject to change according to evolving conditions.

 The following resources will have the most up-to-date information regarding COVID-19:

 - NYC Department of Health Info about Coronavirus Disease

 - CDC Info on Coronavirus Disease 2019